00000010/3902TeamRed/README.md

 The team has been working (with Adam taking point) on getting a working implementation of multiplayer going for the Legend of Zelda.
 He has been working on the client and one server to allow for 2 person play and has gotten a loosely working implementation going.

 ## Backlog
-Besides the known bugs (documented below), there are no items currently in the backlog.
 We did a lot of refactoring this sprint, and in the process, enemies lost their functionality to shoot projectiles.
 We’ll have them shooting projectiles again next sprint.
-We’ll also add the ability to differentiate between Link projectiles and enemy projectiles.
+We’ll also add the ability to differentiate between Link projectiles and enemy projectiles. </br>
-Implement functionality to move between rooms through doors.
+Implement functionality to move between rooms through doors.</br>
 At the moment, Link’s collision with items is detected and the PlayerProjectileCommand which is a collision resolution command is called as a result.
-We still need to implement functionality to allow for Link to pick up items.
+We still need to implement functionality to allow for Link to pick up items.</br>

 <!-- KNOWN BUGS -->
 ## Known Bugs
-Link can move outside the room because the room background does not take the whole screen yet
+Link can move outside the room because the room background does not take the whole screen yet</br>

 ## Trello link
 https://trello.com/b/5pvXlIry/team-redd